Madras Presidency: Agriculture and irrigation

 Almost 71% of the population of Madras Presidency was engaged in agriculture with the agricultural year usually commencing on 1 July.
 Crops cultivated in the Madras Presidency included cereals such as rice, corn, kambhu (Indian millet) and ragi as well as vegetables including brinjal, sweet potato, ladies' fingers, beans, onions, garlic and spices such as chilli, pepper and ginger along with vegetable oils made from castor beans and peanuts.
 Fruits cultivated included lime, banana jackfruit, cashew nuts, mangos, custard apples and papayas.
 In addition, cabbages, cauliflowers, pomelos, peaches, betel pepper, niger seed and millet were introduced from Asia, Africa or Europe, while grapes were introduced from Australia.
 The total cultivated area used for food crops was 80% and for cash crops, 15%.
-Of the gross area, rice occupied 26.4 percent; kambhu, 10 percent; ragi, 5.4 percent and Cholam, 13.8 percent.
+Of the gross area, rice occupied 26.4 per cent; kambhu, 10 per cent; ragi, 5.4 per cent and Cholam, 13.8 per cent.
 Cotton occupied 1740000 acre, oilseeds, 2.08 million, spices,0.4 million and indigo, 0.2 million.
 In 1898, Madras produced 7.47 million tons of food grains from 21570000 acre of crops grown on 19300000 acre of ryotwari and inam lands, which supported a population of 28 million.
 The rice yield was 7 to 10 cwt. per acre, the cholam yields were 3.5 to 6.25 cwt. per acre, khambu, 3.25 to 5 cwt. per acre and ragi, 4.25 to 5 cwt. per acre.
 The average gross turnout for food crops was 6.93 cwt. per acre.